RahulDebMajumder/Automatic_Flood_Event_Detection_Using_satelite_images/README.md

 ## Addressing Cloud Misclassification

 During model testing, we noticed that many cloudy images were misclassified as flooded images.
-To distinguish between clouds and floods, we researched various methods and found that ISRO (Indian Space Research Organisation) used the SWIR band for cloud detection in their 2019 research paper "DEEP CONVOLUTIONAL NETWORKS FOR CLOUD DETECTION USING RESOURCESAT-2 DATA."
+To distinguish between clouds and floods, we researched various methods and found that ISRO (Indian Space Research Organization) used the SWIR band for cloud detection in their 2019 research paper "DEEP CONVOLUTIONAL NETWORKS FOR CLOUD DETECTION USING RESOURCESAT-2 DATA."

 ![Image1](Images/Org_Images.png)